heddendorp/section-app-client/legacy-app/FEATURES.md

 - Collect additional Info at registration
 - Implement event planning features
 - Send reminder Mails before the event takes place
+- Check for event overlaps
-- Implement a waiting-list option
+- Implement something like a shopping cart to sign up for multiple events

 ### Communication